larry12193/cuberover/README.md

 sudo cp uInitrd-${kver} /media/boot/uInitrd
 ```

+Reboot for changes to take effect.

 ## Initializing the CAN bus interface

 #### Define CAN socket
 Ensure that the USB-to-CAN adapter is plugged in and powered.
+Verify that the can device is found by observing the output of ```ifconfig -a```, there should be a can0 device.
 The following will set up the adapter as a network socket and define its bit rate to 1Mbps.
 ```
 sudo ip link set can0 type can bitrate 1000000 sudo ip link set up can0